Log in

 5 types of sales receipts

 Due to the variety of businesses, products and services, no single receipt format is universally applicable.
-For instance, a car sales receipt template will look completely different from an enterprise software sales receipt template.
+For instance, a sample sales receipt form for a car sales receipt will look completely different from an enterprise software sales receipt template.

 Instead of distinguishing by industry, you can categorize sales receipts by purpose.
-Here are a few common kinds of sales receipts that businesses might use for different purposes.
+Here are a few sales receipt samples that businesses might use for different purposes.

 1. Cash register receipts